Sebastian90Sonntag/LearnApp/README.md

 All constributers are not allowed to use any code of this project in projects outside of this organisation.

-All apps that are developed by any code from this project will be a property of GraphicDesignCoding.
+All apps that are developed by any code of this project will be a property of GraphicDesignCoding.